 We consider the trademarks, copyrights, patents, and trade secrets we own, and the licenses we hold, in the aggregate, to be a valuable asset.
 Whirlpool is the owner of a number of trademarks in the United States and foreign countries.
 The most important trademarks to North America are Whirlpool, Maytag, JennAir, KitchenAid and Amana.
 The most important trademarks to EMEA are Whirlpool, KitchenAid, Bauknecht, Indesit, Hotpoint and Ignis.
 The most important trademarks to Latin America are Consul, Brastemp, Whirlpool, KitchenAid and Acros.
-The most important trademarks to Asia are Whirlpool and Royalstar (which is licensed to us).
+The most important trademark to Asia is Whirlpool.
 We receive royalties from licensing our trademarks to third parties to manufacture, sell and service certain products bearing the Whirlpool, Maytag, KitchenAid and Amana brand names.
 We continually apply for and obtain patents globally.
 The primary purpose in obtaining patents is to protect our designs, technologies, products and services.